Josh-Jo1/BlackJackApp/README.md

 ## Features

 1. Play blackjack with hit and stand actions
+2. Display hand sums for each player
-2. Switch between left- and right-handed modes
+3. Switch between left- and right-handed modes
-3. Restart whenever and play as long as you like
+4. Restart whenever and play as long as you like

 ## Roadmap

-1. Display hand sum and message to indicate win or loss
+1. Display a message to indicate win or loss
 2. Add optimal strategy calculator
 3. Incorporate betting system
 4. Implement double and split actions